 The full governing body meets once at least once a term but in our case most of the work (and reviewing of the SIP) is done in two main committees- Curriculum and Finance, Personnel & Facilities.
 Both committees meet at least termly, and contribute to the overall objective of raising standards.
 We look at governors’ strengths to ensure that each committee is made up of people who can make properly informed decisions.
 The last review was undertaken in September 2018.

-In 2016, and the school were pleased to retain our ‘Good’ assessment during the April 2016 short Ofsted inspection.
+In 2016, the school was pleased to retain our ‘Good’ assessment during the April 2016 short Ofsted inspection.
 The Ofsted letter reflects the contribution of the governing body, with the inspector observing that ‘The governors I met are highly knowledgeable and have a very good oversight of the school’s assessment information.
 They are fully involved in setting the vision for the school and quality assuring the information presented to them by school staff.’